TomTonic/pe_renamer/testdata/README.md

 # testdata: downloaded binary fixtures

-This directory contains binary test fixtures used by the tests in this repository.
-These binaries are only used as test fixtures.
-The repository does not redistribute them.
+This directory contains binary test files for fixtures used by the tests in this repository.
+These valid PE-files are only used in test fixtures.
+This repository does not redistribute them.

-Included fixture files (as expected by `check_fixtures_test.go`):
+## Included fixture files (as expected by `check_fixtures_test.go`):

 - `log4netdotnet20` — log4net .NET 2.0 build (named after the original DLL inside)
 - `log4netdotnet462` — log4net .NET 4.6.2 build